Let's get to know you first.

 Personalized Focus

-Vincit's most recent client wanted an MVP to launch an exciting new product that disrupts a flat retail product with creative personalization features.
+Our most recent client wanted an MVP to launch an exciting new product that disrupts a flat retail product with clever, creative, personalization features.
 Designing was a challenge - with an unusual screen size and figuring out how best the user could interact with it.

-We were able to develop a solid MVP because we initially created a user-tested clickable prototype.
+We were able to develop a solid MVP because we created a clickable prototype that we user tested first.
 This allowed us to validate and refine how the brand was perceived and what the brand would be at its core.
-With users 'approving' the brand attributes that the founders wanted, we were able to progress to the MVP phase.
+With users 'approving' the brand attributes that the founders wanted, we were able to progress to the MVP level.

 The launch date is coming up and we can't wait to see how it goes.

-Thanks Johanna for being so helpful and sharing your best practices tips.
+Thanks Johanna for this super informative interview and best practice tips.

 Are you looking for intuitive, human-centric design and execution on your next digital project?
 Set up a call with our team to learn how we can help you make your user experience the best it can be.